mcrl/spipe/AE.md

 source spipe-aec/spipe/scripts/setup_data.sh
 ```

-- The `setup_env.sh` sets necessary environment variables such as `SPIPE_ROOT` used in the later steps.
-This script should be executed before any other scripts for each shell open.
+- The `setup_env.sh` sets necessary environment variables.
+Recommended to also set the shell profile to prevent running this script for every new shell session.
 - The `setup_mpi.sh` installs UCX and cuda-aware MPI.
 - The `setup_conda.sh` creates a conda environment and installs PyTorch and spipe dependencies.
-- The `setup_dataset.sh` downloads and preprocesses the dataset for deep learning experiments.
+- The `setup_data.sh` downloads and preprocesses the dataset for deep learning experiments.

 ## Evaluation